 - Biometric Residence Permit (BRP) (Only applicable for students making visa extension applications inside the UK who have previously been issued with a BRP)

-However, if you have a current student visa and have just finished a course of 6 months or longer or are continuing on a course of which you have completed at least 6 months, during the period of time you have had your current visa, your living costs will be calculated at a reduced rate of £1,600 only (£800 x 2 months), increasing to £1,640 (£820 x 2 months) from 1st July 2014
+However, if you have a current student visa and have just finished a course of 6 months or longer or are continuing on a course of which you have completed at least 6 months, during the period of time you have had your current visa, your living costs will be calculated at a reduced rate of £1,640 only (£820 x 2 months).

 The total amount of money you will be required to show for tuition fees and living costs must be maintained in you/your parent(s) bank account for a consecutive 28 day period, ending no more than 31 days before the date of application.
 (Please note that this advice is only applicable to students who are due to study in an institution based outside London).

-However, if you have a current student visa and have just finished a course of 6 months or longer or are continuing on a course of which you have completed at least 6 months, during the period of time you have had your current visa, each of your dependants living costs will be calculated at a reduced rate of £900 only (£450 x 2 months), increasing to £920 (£460 x 2 months) from 1st July 2014
+However, if you have a current student visa and have just finished a course of 6 months or longer or are continuing on a course of which you have completed at least 6 months, during the period of time you have had your current visa, each of your dependants living costs will be calculated at a reduced rate of £920 only (£460 x 2 months).

 Your visa will be granted for the length of your course plus an additional: